 What’s a credit rating?

 Your credit rating, also called a credit score, is a number between 300 and 900.
-It is a calculated from a mathematical formula using the information on your credit report.
+It is calculated from a mathematical formula using the information on your credit report.
 The higher the number, the better the rating.

 There is no one single credit rating for a credit report.
 Credit agencies send financial institutions and other businesses several credit ratings for a given credit report.
 There may be slight differences between them, but they are all generally around the same value.
+A consumer version of the credit rating must be provided to you by a credit agency upon request.
+Financial institutions and other businesses are not given this rating, but a more comprehensive report.

 What is reflected on your credit report?